Flamingo: Phylogeny

+The cladogram below showing the phylogenetic relationships between the six extant flamingo species is based on a study by Roberto Frias-Soler and collaborators that was published in 2022.

 Species

 Six extant flamingo species are recognized by most sources, and were formerly placed in one genus (have common characteristics) – Phoenicopterus.
 As a result of a 2014 publication, the family was reclassified into two genera.
 In 2020, the family had three recognized genera, according to HBW.